If you read a newspaper, go on the internet, or turn on the TV at all, you may well have seen some shocking headlines about trans people lately.

 Being able to get a Gender Recognition Certificate matters.
 It means you can have a birth certificate with the right gender on it.
 It helps make life admin easier, like making it straightforward to get a passport with the right gender on it so you can travel more easily, but mainly it means that, as a trans person, you can have that piece of paper to show the state believes you are who you are.
 Just like any other citizen.
 It's important.

-A consultation on reforming the Act has already taken place in Scotland, and we expect one soon in England and Wales.
+A consultation on reforming the Act is now open in England and Wales, and anyone can submit a response.
 We’re campaigning for changes to the law to allow trans people to declare their own gender without going through medical tests, recognise non-binary people and lower the age that someone can declare their own gender to 16.
+The consultation in Scotland has already closed and we are awaiting the Scottish Government’s response to it.

 If this change to the law happens, what will it mean for me and my family?